alanbarros/alanzola/content/_index.md

 ## About me

 I'm a Software Engineer at [GwCloud](http://www.globalweb.cloud/), based in São Paulo, Brazil.
-Here I develop software in C# and .Net Core 3.1 (LTS), I'm more focused on back-end software, using PostgreSql, Docker, Swarm as orquestration engine, RabbitMQ as messaging broker, Masstransit nuget package as a abstraction of RabbitMQ and AutoFac as Dependency Injector.
+Here I develop software in C# and .Net Core 3.1 (LTS), I'm more focused on back-end software, using PostgreSql, Docker, Swarm, RabbitMQ and AutoFac as Dependency Injector.

-I coding following Clean Architecture and some design patter like chain of responsability, as well DDD and unit tests.
+I develop following Clean Architecture and some design patterns like chain of responsability, as well as unit tests with XUnit.

 ## Employment